 - Fruit: We love to dip sliced apples into a big bowl of this homemade caramel.
 It also tastes amazing drizzled on top of baked peaches.

-- Pancakes: We love serving it over buttermilk pancakes, crepes and french toast…tastes like dessert!
+- Breakfast: We love serving it over buttermilk pancakes, crepes and French toast…tastes like dessert!

-- Drinks: Drizzle on top of a glass of caramel apple cider.
+- Drinks: Drizzle on top of a glass of caramel apple cider for the ultimate treat.

 Homemade Caramel Sauce